Skip to main content

 Showcase apps

-Travel booking, financial operations, and DevOps infrastructure — three full ANIP services demonstrating real-world patterns with all interfaces mounted.
+Travel booking, financial operations, and DevOps infrastructure — three full ANIP services with guided comparison scenarios.
+Try the playground.

 How ANIP compares